Gurge44/customized-wordle/README.md

 ## CHANGE THE AMOUNTS OF GUESSES YOU HAVE
 go into the code of script.js and edit the variable "NUMBER_OF_GUESSES" to the amount of guesses you want to have

+## KNOWN BUGS
+yellow or green letters aren't matching the wordle mechanis when there's multiple of the same letter

 ![example 1](https://i.imgur.com/fy1cvUm.png)
 ![example 2](https://i.imgur.com/wNqWHXt.png)
 ![example 3](https://i.imgur.com/28uSViU.png)